1923 Wellington mayoral election

-The 1923 Wellington City mayoral election was part of the New Zealand local elections held that same year.
+The 1923 Wellington mayoral election was part of the New Zealand local elections held that same year.
 In 1923, elections were held for the Mayor of Wellington plus other local government positions including fifteen city councillors.
 The polling was conducted using the standard first-past-the-post electoral method.

 Background

 Incumbent mayor Robert Wright was narrowly re-elected for a second term seeing off a strong challenge from local Labour MP Peter Fraser, the closest election result Wellington had ever seen.
 It would remain the narrowest Mayoral election in Wellington until 2010.